lutierigb/shell-things/rola-rola-README.md

 2. In the Toolbox Panel - Trade tab, right-click any open positions, select Report, then HTML(Internet Explorer)
 3. Open a new chart in MT5, the symbol does not matter
 4. Load the Rola-Rola EA onto the chart
+5. Make sure "Allow Algo Trading" is checked
-5. In the Inputs specify the "From" and "To" symbol.
+6. In the Inputs tab specify the "From" and "To" symbol.
 Note: Symbol names are case-sensitive.
 "Bra50Jun28" is an example of a valid name
-6. Hit OK to start the roll-over process
+7. Hit OK to start the roll-over process

 Once the process completes the EA will be removed from the chart.